 Cette publication est également disponible en :

 With its stony deserts, misty mountains and forests watered by the monsoon, Dhofar shows an unexpected face of Oman.
-This land of contrasts is home to extraordinarily diverse biodiversity.
+This land of contrasts is home to extraordinarily biodiversity.
 From ancient frankincense trees to Arabian leopards, we take a deep dive into a fabulous natural sanctuary, the only one of its kind on the Arabian Peninsula.

 Editorial partnership